This article has links to products and services we love, which we may make commission from.

 We refer to this leg of the itinerary as a bonus overnight stay, as island hopping and an overnight stay on Mull might be a tad too much for those who prefer a slower-paced trip.

-If you are desperate to see these islands but can’t face the driving, let someone else do the organizing.
+Let someone else organise if you are desperate to see these islands but can’t face the driving.

 Consider the Three Islands Tour of Mull, Iona, and Staffa and stay overnight again in Oban.